What tubing are your frames made from?

 What length bottom bracket axle do I need?

-Our frames use a British threaded bottom bracket shell in a width of either 68 or 73mm (100mm for the Puffin).
+Most of our production frames use a British threaded bottom bracket shell in a width of either 68 or 73mm (100mm for the Puffin).
 Required bottom bracket axle length is dependent on crank type and required chain line.
 You should consult with the manufacturer or supplier of your cranks to determine what is correct.
-As a general rule you will not be able to fit road cranks to any of our frames designed for off-road use with the exception of the Kite cyclocross frames.
+As a general rule you will not be able to fit road cranks to any of our frames designed for off-road use with the exception of the Peregrine and Kite cyclocross/gravel frames.